PaladinStudiosBVs/mongo-populator/README.md

  1. `git clone https://github.com/PaladinStudiosBVs/mongo-populator.git`
  2. (optional) `make tests`
  3. `sudo make install`
+ 4. **Note for macports users**: the executable file *mongo-populator* will be copied to `/opt/local/Library/Frameworks/Python.framework/Versions/Current/bin/`.
+So unless you have this directory in your PATH, you will have to create a symbolic link inside some directory in your PATH to the executable in the former directory.

 ## Usage
 Here are are the current supported use cases: